techidaily/site-games-able/source/_posts/ensuring-your-switch-sees-the-world-online.md

 ![Switch Adjust Network Options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/11/04-Switch-Adjust-Network-Options.jpg)

  At this point, you should also test other devices on your network to make sure they can get online.
-If they can't, follow our[general guide to troubleshooting network issues](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for help.
+If they can't, follow our [general guide to troubleshooting network issues](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for help.

  Be aware that corporate networks, like those at your work or college, might block your Switch from accessing Nintendo's online services.
 In these cases, you won't be able to do much unless you can convince the network administrator to make gaming services available.

 ## 5\.
 Check Nintendo's Network Maintenance Page

  There's a chance that Nintendo's online services could be experiencing an issue.
-Have a look at[Nintendo's Network Maintenance Information page](https://www.nintendo.co.jp/netinfo/en%5FUS/index.html) for notices about any ongoing problems.
+Have a look at [Nintendo's Network Maintenance Information page](https://www.nintendo.co.jp/netinfo/en%5FUS/index.html) for notices about any ongoing problems.

 ![Nintendo Online Maintenance Message 2021](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/11/05-Nintendo-Online-Maintenance-Message-2021.png)